serhatgurel/sg-grid/README.md

 # sg-grid

-A small Vue 3 grid project scaffolded with Vite.
+A small React grid project scaffolded with Vite.
 This repository contains the source for a grid component and supporting example app used during development.

 ## Quick start